Tottenham transfer news: Spurs secure €60m deal to sign Real Betis star Giovani Lo Celso | Goal.com

 Prior to his loan spell, Lo Celso had featured 54 times over three campaigns with PSG having joined from Rosario Central in 2016.

-He was a key fixture for the club throughout the 2017-18 season, making 48 of those 54 appearances as PSG won the domestic treble.
+He was a key figure for the club throughout the 2017-18 season, making 48 of those 54 appearances as PSG won the domestic treble.

 Lo Celso has also earned 18 caps for Argentina, having featured at the 2018 World Cup and this summer's Copa America as well as at the 2016 Summer Olympics.